The topic of planning for equity is one that is multi-faceted and of growing concern throughout the field of planning.

 - The principles of equity should be at the core of all planning policies.

 This APA member-led group is volunteering its expertise and significant time to create a policy guide that helps all planners embrace their ethical responsibility to plan for equity by building field capacity with specific policy considerations and practices.
-We invite you to learn more about the topics the guide will include.

 Opportunities for Engagement and Interaction